MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/how-to-revoscalepy.md

 ---

 # required metadata
-title: "How to: use revoscalepy for Spark applications in Machine Learning Server | Microsoft Docs "
+title: "How to use revoscalepy with Apache Spark - Machine Learning Server  | Microsoft Docs "
 description: "Learn what you can do with revoscalepy in a Spark compute context in Machine learning Server."
 keywords: ""
 author: "HeidiSteen"